MNCS (Acc.), For individuals & couples, in person & online

 Getting started in counselling

-I know it can be difficult to take those first steps into starting counselling - I've been there myself.
-The first thing I can offer you is a free 10-15-minute phone call, so that we can get a sense what each other is like and whether we're a good 'fit' for working together.
+I know it can be difficult to take a first step into counselling - I've been there myself.
+So I'd like to offer you a free 10-15-minute phone call, so that we can get a sense of what each other is like and whether we're a good 'fit' for working together.

 We can also talk a little bit about what you want to get out of counselling and what your questions are at this stage.

 If that feels right, then we'll arrange a first appointment at a mutually convenient time - usually within about a week.
 I'll then send you (by text or email) my bank details - I do ask for the session fee to be paid in advance for that first appointment.

-In the first session, there's time to talk in more detail about what's troubling you, and we can decide what to focus on and how many sessions we might need.
-At the end of the session, we'll book in for a second one - ideally, it's most effective if we see each other weekly, at least at the beginning, but I do understand that this isn't always possible.
-I'm open to discussing what's realistic for you.
+In the first session, there's time to talk in more detail about what's troubling you, and we can decide what to focus on.
+At the end of the session, we'll book in for a second one - it's most effective if we see each other weekly, at least at the beginning, but I do understand that this isn't always possible.
+We can discuss what's realistic for you.

-If this sounds like something you'd be interested in, then please click here to go to the Contact page of my website: http://www.southseacounselling.co.uk/how-to-contact-me/
+If this sounds like something you'd be interested in, then please contact me through this Directory as my website is currently offline for redevelopment.

 Training, qualifications & experience